H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 - Participatory mapping workshops where residents draw their own maps of danger, care, extraction, and hope (e.g., where debt collectors come from, where mutual aid flows, where spiritual anchors sit).
 - Co‑design sessions for infrastructures (e.g., local credit schemes, commons platforms, AI governance rules) in which community members help set parameters, rules, and safeguards.
 - Ongoing feedback loops (assemblies, councils, digital forums) where community interpretations of data and models can revise both methods and designs.
+- Creating formal avenues for refusal, appeal, and redesign when people experience a tool as harmful or misaligned with covenant, law, or custom.

 **Interpretation**

 Success is not defined only by technical performance (throughput, accuracy, efficiency) but by perceived legitimacy, alignment with community values, and concrete shifts in power and safety as experienced by participants.
+Designs that produce efficient metrics but are rejected by those most affected are treated as failures of method, not as irrational resistance.

 ---